php/php-langspec/spec/10-expressions.md

 [scope resolution operator](10-expressions.md#scope-resolution-operator), including support for `self`, `parent` and `static`.

-After the object has been created, ach instance property is initialized with the values [specified in property definition](14-classes.md#properties), or the value `NULL` if no initializer value is provided.
+After the object has been created, each instance property is initialized with the values [specified in property definition](14-classes.md#properties), or the value `NULL` if no initializer value is provided.